derek-findthebrink/foundation.portfolio-api-challenge/README.md

 The purchase cost field behaves a bit strangely during SELL orders.
 It has to do with how the system isn't tracking the cash recouped from selling shares.
-This can result in the unrealized gain/loss being off after sales
+This can result in the unrealized gain/loss being off after sales, in particular it can result in a net loss when in fact the portfolio would be swimming in cash, haha.

 I'm debating whether or not to fix this.
 If there's something straight-forward I can think of I'll do it, but it's likely that this will remain in there as it is.